Society for Social Medicine (SSM) Network Interest Groups- ASM Glasgow

-The network platform will operate in many ways as a LinkedIn or Research Gate interest group, but is enhanced and coordinated by the Society and the information its members has provided.
+The network platform will operate in many ways as a LinkedIn or Research Gate interest group but is enhanced and coordinated by the Society and the information its members have provided.
 The social element of the network platform facilitates membership-binding in that the activity within the platform becomes the added value of the membership.

 Preparation of the Network Platform

 We are currently working on the following components:

 - An up-to-date database of current SSM members and their status of seniority (ECR, non-ECR) together with the keywords for their research interests.
 It is highly desirable to have such a database accessible and searchable at any time to allow network analyses that are of interest to all SSM members and the SSM executive committee, such as identification of geographical pockets of research interests, upcoming trends in integrative research, and the reciprocal influence of the SSM community on related disciplines.

 - Access to member’s only section on the SSM website that allows a member to see and search for up-to-date profile research interests of other SSM members.
 This creates the visibility needed and provides the members with the possibility to “follow” another member, for senior members if they are available for mentoring junior members, and for junior members to indicate if they are looking for a mentor.

 Execution of the Network Platform

 We are planning to create several research interest groups based on the keywords provided by SSM members.
 Examples of groups are:

 - Cardiovascular disease

 - Health policy